 “What language does he speak?
 He doesn’t speak Hungarian does he?”

 Everyone contributed to this little man’s upkeep.
-Everybody brought this little man some leftovers (they always laughed when they said “little”, he was barely 5 feet tall).
-There was usually some casserole of some kind left over from some pot luck dinner at the Church.
-He didn’t speak much English so no one really learned that much about him, but that didn’t keep them from speculating.
+Everybody brought this little man some leftovers.
+They all laughed when referring to him as “little”, he was barely 5 feet tall.
+There was usually some casserole left over from some pot luck dinner at the Church, which they would share with him.
+He didn’t speak much English so no one could really learn that much about him, but that didn’t keep them from speculating.

 “What’s his last name, Randal?”